evanird/CAFE-BreastLesionDiagnosis/README.md

 # CAFE-BreastLesionDiagnosis
-Code for validation of the top-performing CAFE model as presented in "Automated Classification of Benign and Malignant Proliferative  Breast Lesions"
+Code for validation of the top-performing CAFE model as presented in "Automated Classification of Benign and Malignant Proliferative  Breast Lesions" in Scientific Reports: http://rdcu.be/vnjq